erashish41/react-vite-practice/01_react_vite/src/source.md

 - React provides a way to stop event propagation using the stopPropagation.
 - React does not recommend to use EventListener
 - we have to use onClickCapture to  get the data from target element to root of DOM

+15.useState Hook:
+- in React state refers to an object that holds data or information about the component.
+- state is managed within the component(like variables declared in function).
+- state is dynamic and mutable.